RAND HRS Data Files, supported by NIA and SSA

 For more detailed information, please see the documents:

-Please cite the RAND HRS Data File as follows:
+Please cite both the HRS Data and the RAND HRS data file as follows:

 RAND HRS Data, Version N. Produced by the RAND Center for the Study of Aging, with funding from the National Institute on Aging and the Social Security Administration.
 Santa Monica, CA (September 2014).

-You may want to include a footnote, the first time you refer to the file in the text of a paper, e.g.:
+You may want to include a footnote, the first time you refer to the RAND HRS data file in the text of a paper, e.g.:

 The RAND HRS Data file is an easy to use longitudinal data set based on the HRS data.
 It was developed at RAND with funding from the National Institute on Aging and the Social Security Administration.